timknight/middleman-ethos/README.markdown

 ## Pesticide Support

 [Pesticide](http://pesticide.io/) has been built into the CSS.
 To turn on Pesticide debugging edit `/utilities/_global.css` and change `$pesticide-debug` to true.

+## SassDoc Support
+Generate documentation with SassDoc using `sassdoc source/assets/stylesheets/ docs/ -c package.json`.
+Precompiled documentation can be found within the `docs` folder.